Hell and Silence

-Hell and Silence is the third extended play (EP) by American pop rock band Imagine Dragons, released on March 12, 2010.
+Hell and Silence (stylized in all lowercase) is the third extended play (EP) by American pop rock band Imagine Dragons, released on March 12, 2010.
 It was recorded at Battle Born Studios.
 All songs were written and produced by Imagine Dragons.
 "Hear Me" was remastered and included on the band's debut album Night Visions, while "I Don't Mind" and "Selene" were placed on deluxe editions.

 To promote the EP, the band performed five shows at SXSW 2010 including at the BMI Official Showcase.
 While at SXSW they were endorsed by Blue Microphones.
 They also toured the western United States with Nico Vega and Saint Motel.
 They also performed at Bite of Las Vegas Festival 2010, New Noise Music Festival, Neon Reverb Festival, and Fork Fest.
 The name of the EP comes from the bridge of the song "Emma".

-On October 15, 2021, the EP was re-released onto streaming platforms with the previously unreleased bonus track "Easy".
+On October 15, 2021, the EP was reissued through Kidinakorner and Interscope Records and re-released onto streaming platforms with the previously unreleased bonus track "Easy".

 Release

-On 1st October, 2009, "Selene" was released on MySpace.
-On 18th November, "Emma" too got released on MySpace.
+On 1 October 2009, "Selene" was released on MySpace.
+On 18 November, "Emma" too got released on MySpace.